daryll-ko/poke-man/README.md

 This is the first iteration of Poké-Man, my first major coding project.
 I only used plain HTML, CSS, and JavaScript for this one.

-Despite its primitive nature, I keep it up-to-date with its successor (see the v2 link above).
+Despite its primitive nature, I keep it up-to-date with its successor (see v2 link above).

-## Dev Comments
+## Stories

 - One of the longest time drains was from not realizing that my `index.js` file should have been at the last section inside my `<body>` tags.